ramirezraph/vue-classroom/README.md

 This project utilizes Azure CI/CD pipeline. https://happy-bay-0a4841e00.azurestaticapps.net

-Note: The project is being developed in a desktop-first approach.
-Using mobile device to view this project is not recommended.
+_Note: The project is being developed in a desktop-first approach.
+Using a mobile device to view this project is not recommended yet._

 ## Setup
 To run this project, install it locally using npm: